Which Laptop CPU is Right for You?

 |Generation||Code Name||Launch Year||Nanometers|

-Once every two or three generations, Intel will institute a "die shrink," which allows the company to fit more transistors into a smaller space during manufacturing, giving higher performance at the same TDPs.
+Once every few generations, Intel will institute a "die shrink," which allows the company to fit more transistors into a smaller space during manufacturing, giving higher performance at the same TDPs.
 This fabrication process size is measured in nanometers and lower is always better.

 Processor Lines (from Most to Least Powerful)